USCG Vessel Documentation Advisor

 Unless you are certain the new owner will immediately re-document the vessel, you should submit a written request for removal of the

 documentation.
 It is also a good idea to record the bill of sale or other instrument of transfer as an optional part of this process.
 The underlying

-abstract of title will then show the new owner's name, even though the documentation has not been reinstated.
-The new owner can
+abstract of title will then show the new owner's name, even though the documentation may not have been reinstated.

-Yes, the lender must sign a written consent before you can make any changes whatsoever in your documentation status.
+The lender must sign a written consent before any changes whatsoever can be made in the documentation status.
 This includes vessel name

 or hailing port changes, changes in endorsements, and transfers of ownership.
-You can grant another

-mortgage without the bank's consent, but this
+Subsequent mortgages can be filed without the bank's consent, but this

-will likely create a default under the terms of your loan contract.
+will likely create a default under the terms of prior loan contract.